PhD supervision philosophy

 Emancipation

 Emancipation largely means that the student emerges as the primary driver of the PhD project instead of the supervisor.
-I propose a concept of “emancipation line”, which marks this transition and commonly coincides with knowledge “take over” point (Fig. 1).
-I define this point when student’s knowledge about a particular subject exceeds the supervisor’s knowledge.
+I propose a concept of the “emancipation line”, which marks this transition and commonly coincides with the knowledge “take over” point (Fig. 1).
+I define this point as when a student’s knowledge about a particular subject exceeds the supervisor’s knowledge.
 This may be factual as the student focuses and constantly investigates the research questions and therefore, the student will eventually have more knowledge than the supervisor.

 Relationship